Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You can't break free from a hogtie unless loosened or left for 5 minutes alone and unattended.

-# Criminal Activity / Robberies Cont

 - Criminals must not wear completely black clothing with no identifiable features while committing crimes.
 They must have at least two clearly distinguishable features, such as a buckle, bandana, distinct clothing item, firearm, horse, or saddle.
 Failure to comply is a direct violation of the Voice ID rule and constitutes power-gaming, as it deliberately prevents identification, pursuit, or retaliation.
 This rule is strictly enforced, and violations will result in immediate consequences.

 - You cannot commit any crime 30 minutes before or 15 minutes after the restart.